hamilton-lima/smallflatworld/README.md

 ## next steps

 editor
-BROKEN - reload scene with the correct meshes ok - fix load of objects with submeshes ok - fix stack objects, second instance is not stacking ok - save sceneElement information of the mesh used

 - add edit mode to 3D
-- add library of 3D elements to the UI (bottom)
-    - add sceneelement type to identify the asset used
+- add option to choose current library
-    - add all kenney resources as libraries, write script?
+- add all kenney resources as libraries, update existing script to load from several folders
-- change edit mode to stack elements, maybe highlight target of the creation?

 multiplayer
 - wait for the full state of the realm after joining and update current realm